 The GHS, or Globally Harmonised System

-When substances are transported around the world, it is important for people of all nations and languages to be able to understand any potential risks at a glance.
-This system for the classification and labelling of chemicals was introduced by the United Nations to act as a world-wide standardised set of warnings for chemicals.
+When substances are transported worldwide, it is important for people of all nations and languages to understand any potential risks at a glance.
+The United Nations introduced this system to classify and label chemicals as a worldwide standardised set of chemical warnings.

-The First Mats range of GHS labels includes warnings in nine different hazard categories, covering chemicals that are corrosive, irritants, oxidisers and flammable, amongst others.
+The First Mats range of GHS labels includes warnings in nine different hazard categories, covering corrosive, irritants, oxidisers and flammable chemicals, amongst others.

 General hazard labels

-All businesses need to make sure that they are complying with laws and regulations.
+All businesses must ensure that they comply with laws and regulations.